IBM-Cloud/kms-migration-client/README.md

     export CF_ORG="<organization_name>"
     export CF_SPACE="<space_name>"

-    ## New KP account variables ##
+    ## New Key Protect account variables ##
     export KP_SERVICE_INSTANCE_NAME="<instance_name>"

-    # optional, set this if your new KeyProtect service instance is in a different IBM Cloud Account
+    # Optional.
+Set if your new Key Protect service instance is in a different IBM Cloud Account
-    #export KP_ACCOUNT_ID=""
+    # export KP_ACCOUNT_ID=""
     ```

     Replace `<organization_name>`, `<space_name>`, and `<instance_name>` with the values that you retrieved in the previous step.